 Agriculture is the foundation of society as we know it and without the domestication of plants, agriculture would not be possible.
 Plant domestication, which is the process of adapting wild plants for the use of humans, is arguably more successful when practiced in conjunction with crop breeding.
-Crop breeding occurs when closely or distantly related plant varieties are interbred in order to create a new plant variation that has more desirable genes/traits.
+Crop breeding occurs when closely or distantly related plant varieties are interbred to create new plant varieties that have more desirable genes/traits.

 The most common goal of crop breeding is the improve the genetic performance of plants.
 As plants are the principal producer of food for the planet as well as fundamental components of medicine, clothes, and raw materials, the primary performance goal of crop breeding remains increasing yield.
 However, there are many other goals of plant breeding, including: